ArjunaCluster/ArjunaUsers/index.md

 ## Maintenance

-Arjuna will be taken offline for periodic updates, maintenance and upgrades.
-Users will be provided at least two week's notice via the list-serve email, and via the login in message on Arjuna.
+Arjuna will be taken offline for periodic updates, maintenance, and upgrades.
+We will provide at least two week's notice via the list-serve email and via the login message on Arjuna.

 - Summary of Planned Activities
 - Expected Duration